Fueling Communities Since 1943 – A 3rd Generation Family Business

 HISTORY OF DOWLER-KARN

 In 2017, Dowler-Karn purchased Bond Petroleum in Sarnia to expand the fuel delivery division and add a new access site.
-Last year, Dowler-Karn also acquired Pepco’s Southwestern Ontario division – as a result, we now employ over 175 staff to service all of Southern Ontario for fuels, lubricants, and propane.
-Stay posted – we are always growing and looking for new ways to best serve our customers.
+Last year, Dowler-Karn also acquired Pepco’s Southwestern Ontario division in Sarnia, to solidify our market throughout Southern Ontario.

 An exciting year for Dowler-Karn, 2015 saw a new joint venture with Factor Gas and the addition of a rail car facility.
 The rail car facility allowed Dowler-Karn to transport propane directly from Western Canada to our yard via rail car.
 This made our process more efficient, allowing us to better serve our customers.
 What’s more, 2015 saw our business grow to 10 different locations, and over 125 employees!